Skip to main content

 About the Automation Trigger

-• This Subscribed to Marketing trigger will fire whenever a contact subscribes to receive marketing messages, regardless of the subscription method (signup form, checkout page, manual import, etc).
+This automation uses the Subscribed to Marketing trigger, which fires whenever a contact subscribes to receive marketing messages, regardless of the subscription method (signup form, checkout page, manual import, etc.).

-• With this trigger, you can welcome customers who subscribe to any of your channels (email, SMS, push notifications, etc.).
+You can welcome customers who subscribe to any of your channels: Email, SMS, or Push Notifications.

-• You can apply trigger filters to target specific subscription cases.
-For example, you can choose to target based on the subscription method, such as a signup form or SMS text-to-join.
-This allows you to personalize the welcome experience depending on how each subscriber joined your list.
+Apply trigger filters to target specific subscription cases.
+For example, choose the subscription method (signup form or SMS text-to-join) or the channel (email only) to personalize the welcome experience based on how each subscriber joined your list.

 Setup Process

-There are different presets you can choose from, depending on how many messages or channels you’d like to include in your flow.
+Choose from different presets based on how many messages or channels you'd like to include in your flow.

-Trigger filters allow you to focus on a specific group of contacts by filtering out only a portion of them.
-They work by analyzing the data from the event that triggers the flow, effectively narrowing down the target audience.
+Trigger filters let you focus on a specific group of contacts by filtering the audience.

-• Subscription method is a signup form – customers subscribed using a signup form (Omnisend or a third-party form).
+• Subscription method is a signup form – Contacts subscribed using a signup form (Omnisend or third-party).

-• First subscription is true – customers are subscribing for the first time.
+• First subscription is true – Contacts are subscribing for the first time.

-⚠️ Note!
 You can edit or remove default trigger filters at any time.
-For instance, you can delete the filter subscription method is a signup form if you’d like to include all subscription methods.
+For example, delete the Subscription Method filter to include all subscription methods, or add Channel subscribed to = Email to target email-only subscribers.

 Below, you will find a list of available trigger filters and their meanings.